DigitalSlideArchive/HistomicsTK/docs/installation.rst

 Installing HistomicsTK as a server-side Girder plugin using Vagrant
 -------------------------------------------------------------------

-To use HistomicsTK as a server-side Girder_ plugin for web-based analysis, a few other Girder plugins need to be installed:
+When HistomicsTK is used as a server-side Girder_ plugin for web-based analysis, the following three Girder plugins need to be installed:

-- girder_worker_: A distributed task execution engine
+- girder_worker_: A Girder plugin for distributed task execution.
 - large_image_: A Girder plugin to create/serve/display large
   multi-resolution images produced by whole-slide imaging systems and a stand-alone Python package to read/write these images.
-- slicer_cli_web_: A Girder plugin for exposing slicer execution model CLIs over the web using Docker for containerization and girder_worker for distributed execution
+- slicer_cli_web_: A Girder plugin for providing web-based RESTFul access to image analysis pipelines developed as slicer execution model CLIs and containerized using Docker.

 We used Vagrant and Ansible to ease the installation of these plugins in addition to HistomicsTK as follows: